Turn your recipe into a profitable business!

-In late summer 2017, the Collier County Office of Business & Economic Development, through a non-profit, Economic Incubators Inc., will open a 5,274-square-foot state-of-the-art culinary kitchen – the Florida Culinary Accelerator @Immokalee – that will offer shared-use food processing space for a broad array of hot and cold products, produce, sauces, baked goods, juices and beverages.
+In January 2018, the Collier County Office of Business & Economic Development, working with non-profit Economic Incubators Inc., will open a 5,274-square-foot state-of-the-art culinary kitchen and production facility – the Florida Culinary Accelerator @Immokalee – that will offer shared-use food processing space for a broad array of hot and cold products, produce, sauces, baked goods, juices and beverages.
 A micro-market, Woodstock’s Market, at the Naples Accelerator, off Pine Ridge Road, will enable our culinary accelerator participants to showcase and sell their products.
-The University of Florida’s Southwest Florida Research & Education Center in Immokalee (IFAS) also will provide a food testing lab.
+The University of Florida’s Southwest Florida Research & Education Center in Immokalee (IFAS) also will provide a food-testing lab.

-The accelerator, planned for a renovated warehouse at Immokalee Regional Airport, will be designed for use by farmers and cooperatives, start-up food companies and home-kitchen chef entrepreneurs.
+The accelerator, located inside a renovated warehouse at Immokalee Regional Airport, is designed for use by farmers and cooperatives, start-up food companies and home-kitchen chef entrepreneurs.
 However, it also will be available to mid-size food companies, retail and food service companies and commercial users.
-Future phases will include an alcohol-distillation machine and an HPP machine, a hyperbaric non-heated pressurization process that will keep food, produce and juices fresher and safer for longer periods.
+It is hoped that future phases will include an alcohol-distillation machine and an HPP machine, a hyperbaric non-heated pressurization process that will keep food, produce and juices fresher and safer for longer periods.

 Immokalee, the second poorest municipality in Florida, was chosen as the location because it’s Collier County’s agricultural center.
 Immokalee is a federal Promise Zone – one of 22 high poverty areas nationally – and Collier County has been named a StrikeForce County, a USDA program that brings economic opportunities to high-poverty rural communities by helping leverage their assets.